Is Aspartame Bad for You? Side Effects, Dangers, Products, More - Dr. Axe

 • Central nervous system cancers (gliomas, medulloblastomas and meningiomas)

 The discovery of the central nervous system cancers seems to be associated with the behaviors of the two amino acids found in aspartame.
-They are consumed in such large amounts and not broken down in the same fashion as when ingested in other foods, and they have ability to cross the blood-brain barrier.
+They are consumed in such large amounts and not broken down in the same fashion as when ingested in other foods, and they have the ability to cross the blood-brain barrier.
 This allows their “excitotoxicity” to take full effect.

 Cancer incidence seems to increase when animals are exposed to aspartame in the womb, underlining the importance for pregnant mothers never to consume aspartame.
-And formaldehyde — a metabolite of free methanol — is associated with the development of breast, stomach, intestinal, lymphoma and leukemia cancers.
+And formaldehyde, a metabolite of free methanol, is associated with the development of breast, stomach, intestinal, lymphoma and leukemia cancers.

-2. Might Induce or Worsen Diabetes
+2. Might induce or worsen diabetes

 Although doctors often recommend replacing sugary drinks with diet versions for diabetics, aspartame seems to have the opposite effect than hoped.
 Diet soda consumption is associated with a higher risk of type 2 diabetes as well as metabolic syndrome, a cluster of symptoms indicative of heart disease.

 Aspartame intake is associated with metabolic syndrome.
 This cluster of conditions includes high blood pressure, high blood sugar, excess belly fat and high cholesterol/triglyceride levels.
-It marks a dramatic increase in the risk for heart disease, stroke and diabetes.

 Research from Purdue University in 2013 found that frequent consumption of artificial sweeteners, including aspartame, sucralose (Splenda®) and saccharin, was associated with weight gain, metabolic syndrome, diabetes and heart disease because of the “metabolic derangements” it seems to cause.

 The Northern Manhattan Study focused on the study of stroke and pertinent risk factors.
-It found a significant increased risk of heart events — even when controlling the study for those with various related diseases — in people who drink diet soft drinks each day.
-The same link was not discovered for those drinking regular soda.
+It found a significant increased risk of heart events, even when controlling the study for those with various related diseases, in people who drink diet soft drinks each day.

-Since many of the major complaints about aspartame are neurologic in nature, particular attention has been given to the way it affects the brain and neurological system.
 Neurosurgeon Russell L. Blaylock released a book in 1998 called “Excitotoxins: The Taste That Kills,” detailing his research on aspartame and its relation to brain tumors, cell damage, and conditions like Alzheimer’s and Parkinson’s disease.
-He attributes these effects to the way the compounds in aspartame overstimulate neurons.
+He attributed these effects to the way the compounds in aspartame overstimulate neurons.

-If this holds true in humans at some level, it could help explain why aspartame is linked to an increased risk of stroke and dementia, according to the Framingham Heart Study.
 There has also been at least one finding published in Neurology that aspartame intake exacerbated the number of EEG spike waves in children suffering absence seizures.

 Closely related to its impact on neurological decline, aspartame may also be closely tied to the development of certain mental disorders, especially depression.
 Ingesting aspartame could potentially lead to a decline in learning and emotional function.

 Drinking diet beverages has been linked to depression more than once, including in one study of almost 264,000 participants over 10 years.
-Researchers found that those who drink more than four cans or cups of diet soda each day were between 30 percent and 38 percent more likely to develop depression, while coffee drinkers were 10 percent less likely to be diagnosed with depression.
+Researchers found that those who drank more than four cans or cups of diet soda each day were between 30 percent and 38 percent more likely to develop depression, while coffee drinkers were 10 percent less likely to be diagnosed with depression.

 A famous study was conducted in 1993 to discover a correlation between mood disorders and aspartame in those with or without depression diagnoses.
 Before it could be completed, the Institutional Review Board had to halt the study because the participants who had a history of depression experienced such severe negative reactions that it led the department to discourage anyone with history of mood problems from ingesting aspartame because of their suggested high sensitivity to it.

-6. Possibly Contributes to Fibromyalgia
+6. Possibly contributes to fibromyalgia

-Over 6 million people in the U.S. suffer from the chronic pain disorder known as fibromyalgia.
+Millions of people in the U.S. suffer from the chronic pain disorder known as fibromyalgia.
 The causes and cure are still unknown, but one small study examined fibromyalgia patients who had been struggling for years to find effective treatments.

 The study found that eliminating aspartame and MSG (two of the most common dietary excitotoxins) resulted in a complete or nearly complete resolution of all symptoms within a few months.
 The symptoms returned upon ingestion of either substance.

-7. Associated with Weight Gain
+7. Associated with weight gain

 Aspartame studies have found the non-nutritive sweetener was actually linked with weight gain rather than the weight loss it promises.
 (After all, drinks containing aspartame literally carry the label “diet.”)
-Drinking and eating aspartame products is associated with metabolic syndrome in mice, one feature of which is excess belly fat.
-It’s pretty clear that aspartame does not help you lose weight.
-Now the question is: Why?

-There are a few suggested reasons aspartame does not lead to weight loss.
-For one, consuming non-nutritive sweeteners (sweet substances that do not have calories) does nothing for the more sweet foods.
 While eating sugar has that same effect, actual sugar has the benefit of providing caloric feedback, the “food reward” your body understands to mean it should stop eating.
-Aspartame, however, does the opposite — it encourages cravings and sweets dependence, all without the caloric feedback you need to control your intake.
-This, in turn, results in eating more non-nutritious foods and drinks.
+Aspartame, however, does the opposite.
+It encourages cravings and sweets dependence, all without the caloric feedback you need to control your intake.

 A 2014 experiment actually postulated that drinking diet beverages influences psychological processes that might cause a person to increase overall caloric intake.
-In addition to this interruption of normal biofeedback, a study published in late 2016 conducted on mice found that the phenylalanine in aspartame is an inhibitor of a digestive enzyme that protects against developing metabolic syndrome called “intestinal alkaline phosphatase.”

 Why does this matter?
 Because the long-term risks of early puberty include breast cancer, HPV, heart disease, diabetes and all-cause mortality.

-9. Linked to Development of Autism
+9. Linked to development of autism

 Another reason to avoid this sweetener is because it has been linked to the development of autism in children.
 In the journal Medical Hypotheses, researchers discussed a study in which women who had been exposed to dietary methanol (found in aspartame) were significantly more likely to give birth to children who developed autism.